GravityPDF/gravity-pdf-documentation/docs/v5/developer-tables.md

 ---
-title: "Table Formating and its Quirks in PDFs – PDF Development"
+title: "Custom Template Table Formating and its Quirks in PDFs"
 sidebar_label: "Tables"
 description: "There is quite good support for HTML tables in mPDF, but it does have its quirks.
 Use tables for tabular data and you'll find them a treat."
 ---

-### Introduction
+## Introduction

 There is quite good support for HTML tables in [mPDF](http://mpdf.github.io/), but it does have its quirks.
 The two biggest issues you might face when using tables are: